4.18 Ongoing Case Planning

 Prior to all periodic reviews, the SSW:

-1. Reviews the case history, circumstances, investigative information, service provision and the family's case plan progress to determine if the case meets concurrent planning criteria for the initial case plan;
+1. Reviews the case history, circumstances, investigative information, service provision, and the family's case plan progress to determine if the case meets concurrent planning criteria for the initial case plan;

 2. Completes the Waiver of Reasonable Efforts Checklist and consults with the FSOS.
 Refers to SOP 11.8 Judicial Determination of Reasonable Efforts and Aggravated Circumstances, if the case meets criteria for waiver of reasonable efforts;